AD757/REACTPortfolio/README.md

 # Personal portfolio site (V.1)
 For this project I created my first personal portfolio site to practice React, original created by Paul Hanna's youtube series.
-Put my own touch and created own things along like.
-Added an API weather call from my current location.
+Put my own touch and created own things along like calling an API weather from my current location.

 This is a template portfolio.
 My actuall portfolio is [here](https://www.alladindaher.se/)